Rath Cycle (Magic: The Gathering): Mechanics

 Tempest introduced two new keyworded mechanics to Magic: Buyback and Shadow.
 Buyback appears on instants and sorceries, and spells with buyback have an optional buyback cost which, if paid, returns the spell to the owner's hand after being cast instead of being placed in the graveyard.
 Shadow is an ability on white, black and blue creatures that restricted those creatures to blocking or being blocked by other creatures with the shadow trait.

 The Rath Cycle introduced several new creature types, notably Slivers, Spikes, and Licids.
 Slivers share their abilities with other Slivers in play, continue into Stronghold, and are absent from Exodus.
 They later made appearances in Legions, Scourge, Time Spiral, Planar Chaos, Future Sight, Magic 2014, and Magic 2015.
-Licids have the ability to become creature enchantments.
+Licids have the ability to become creature enchantments, in lore combining symbiotically with another creature and granting that creature their abilities; they can also be turned back into creatures again for a cost.
 Tempest and Stronghold each received five uncommon licids, one for each color, while Exodus received only one uncommon colorless licid and one rare blue licid.
 They have never been seen since then.
-Spikes are 0/0 creatures that came into play with a number of +1/+1 counters, and could move these counters off of themselves and onto other creatures.
+Spikes are 0/0 creatures that come into play with a number of +1/+1 counters, and could move these counters off of themselves and onto other creatures, or remove them for effects.
 Only one Spike was printed in Tempest; the rest were split evenly between Stronghold and Exodus.
 Like Slivers, Spikes returned in Time Spiral.
 The en-Kor were not a creature type, but were united by their ability to freely redistribute damage from themselves to other creatures.
 A deck full of en-Kor and creatures with protection from black and protection from red placed in the top 8 at the 1998 World Championships.

 Painlands and Depletion lands, first introduced in Ice Age, both return in Tempest.
 Tempest painlands were nerfed when compared to their Ice Age counterparts by coming into play tapped.
 The new Depletion lands, by contrast, were improved over their Ice Age counterparts by being able to be tapped for colorless mana without the depletion effect.
 The depletion effect itself is reworded to no longer use depletion counters.